Skip to content

 Two enforcement actions illustrate how training failures amplify breach liability:

 Lifespan ACE (2021) — $1.04 million settlement: A stolen, unencrypted laptop exposed 20,431 patient records.
 OCR cited failure to implement security awareness training for workforce members with access to ePHI as a direct contributing factor.
-The absence of a documented training program transformed a device theft into an eight-figure liability event.
+The absence of a documented training program transformed a device theft into a seven-figure liability event.

 Metro Community Provider Network (2017) — $400,000 settlement: A phishing attack compromised patient data.
 OCR identified failure to conduct a thorough risk analysis and implement security awareness training as jointly responsible for the breach conditions.
 The organization lacked both the technical controls and the trained workforce necessary to recognize and stop the attack.